danReynolds/endless/README.md

 * `EndlessStateProperty.resolveWith`

 Some builder functions have default state property behaviors.
-The `emptyBuilder` parameter for example, is automatically wrapped in an `emptyStateBuilder` defined to only be built if the scroll view is empty and not loading as shown below:
+The `emptyBuilder` parameter for example is automatically wrapped in an `emptyStateBuilder` defined to only be built if the scroll view is empty and not loading as shown below:

 ```dart
 EndlessStateProperty<Widget?> resolveEmptyBuilderToStateProperty(